 Improve your water polo and minimize injuries with 3 of the best water polo stretches.

 by Brad Walker | First Published November 15, 2010 | Updated May 1, 2019

-Water polo is played as a six on six game, with goalkeepers.
-The ref throws the ball into play into the middle of two lines of six players, igniting a mad scramble to get control of the ball.
-One-handed, each player tries to get the ball into their opponent’s goal without submerging it.
+Water polo is played as a six on six game with goalkeepers.
+Playing with just one hand, each player tries to get the ball into their opponent’s goal without submerging it.

-The calf muscle group (gastrocnemius and soleus); provide most of the lift needed to drive the player through the water after the ball.
-They join at the ankle, adding stability to the movement of the feet through the water at the bottom of the pool.
+The gluteals, quads, hamstrings and the calf muscles (gastrocnemius and soleus) provide most of the lift needed to drive the player through the water after the ball.
+The calf muscles join at the ankle, adding stability to the movement of the feet through the water.
 The peroneal muscle group, on the outside of the lower leg, helps to stabilize the body during motion.
-The peroneal tendon, Achilles tendon, and extensor tendons add strength and stability to the ankle during play.

-The arms and shoulders take second seat as far as the most used muscles during play.
-With the legs providing the power to lift the player out of the water, the arm muscles, biceps and triceps, work with the deltoids to grab, throw, and score the winning goals.
+The arms and shoulders take second seat as far as the most used muscles during play, with the legs providing the most of the power needed to lift the player out of the water.
+The arm muscles, biceps and triceps, work with the deltoids and rotator cuff to grab, throw, and score the winning goals.

 Most Common Water Polo Injuries

-Like all competitive sports that can become intense, bumps and bruises from contact are common, even in water polo.
-Three others, that are common to anyone who participates in water competitions, are swimmer’s ear, muscle cramps, and side stitches.
+Like all competitive sports, bumps and bruises from contact are common in water polo.
+Others injuries common to water polo include:

 Injury Prevention Strategies